Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 Gastric Bypass Surgery Infections

 Infection can occur at the surgical site or within the gastrointestinal tract.
 Factors that contribute to the risk include the disruption of natural barriers during surgery, exposure to bacteria, and impaired immune function during the postoperative period.
+Common signs of infection include:

 • Redness